wavefrontHQ/docs/integrations/redis.md

 ```
 {% endraw %}

-To monitor multiple Redis instances, configure the `servers` parameter with the addresses of the Redis instances:{% raw %}
+To monitor multiple Redis instances, configure the `servers` parameter with the addresses of the Redis instances:{% raw %}
 ```
   servers = ["tcp://your.redis.server1:6379","tcp://your.redis.server2:6379","tcp://your.redis.server2_slave:6379"]
 ```